thayerlab/ASIA-pipelines/README.md

 - The second pipeline called "AnalyzePunctaAndParticles" analyzes puncta and the cell death marker from the MIP images as described in Green et al., (TBD).

-MetaMorph- Two files are provided to run in MetaMorph
+MetaMorph- Three files are provided to run in MetaMorph that are all used in conjunction to analyze puncta.
+The steps for setting up these files to run the journal are described below.
-          - The first file "?????" determines the puncta size and can be used to call the second file

 ## Installation